microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_edit.png" height="428">

-## Step 3 - Debug issues with importing bulk FHIR data
+## Step 3 - Debug issues with importing FHIR data

 1. Now try importing the `bad_bundles.zip` file that you downloaded in Step 1 of this challenge.
 Upload the file to the same container where you uploaded the `good_bundles.zip` file.

 2. What happens as a result?

-> Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in bulk FHIR data ingestion.
+> Refer to the Troubleshooting section below or the FHIR Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in FHIR data ingestion.

 ## Troubleshooting
-Here are some points for inspecting FHIR-Bulk Loader operations:
+Here are some points for inspecting FHIR Loader operations:

-+ In **Storage browser (preview)**, go to **Container** -> **bundleserr** to view info about errors in importing FHIR bulk data files.
++ In **Storage browser (preview)**, go to **Container** -> **bundleserr** to view info about errors in importing FHIR bundles.

     <img src="./media/FHIR-Bulk_Loader_Bundles_Error_edit.png" height="428">